leedo/catlady/README.md

-Create a new database using `usealice.sql`.
-The only table that really matters is `users`, users should go in there.
+Create a new database using the provided SQL.

+Setup catlady:

 <pre>
   git clone https://github.com/leedo/catlady.git